Chapter 10 Assignment 2: Nextflow

 The container for both of the following parts is “metaboigniter/course_docker:v5” and we want to use SLURM to run the jobs.

-IMPORTANT: DO NOT remove, change or add anything here and in its subfolders: /crex/proj/uppmax2024-2-11/metabolomics
+IMPORTANT: DO NOT remove, change or add anything here and in its subfolders: /crex/proj/uppmax2026-1-94/metabolomics

 IMPORTANT: Some time Uppmax file system might cause some of the processes to fail, if this happens, rerun the workflow with -resume option.
 This might actually pass the step that was previously shown as failed!

-Use -resume whenever you run the workflow to skip the steps and (save both computational and your time ) which were completed before
+Use -resume whenever you run the workflow to skip the steps which were completed before (save both computational and your time )

 For example